megai2/d912pxy/README.md

 **Solution**

-  1. Run d912pxy/remove.bat
-  2. Run d912pxy/install_ps.bat
+  1. Install Release_ps version [from here](https://github.com/megai2/d912pxy/releases).
-  3. Run the game, reproduse visual error.
+  2. Run the game, reproduce visual error.
-  4. Run d912pxy/clean_shaders.bat
-  5. Run d912pxy/remove.bat
-  6. Run d912pxy/install.bat
+  3. Exit game, remove d912pxy/pck/shaders_cso.pck
+  4. Install regular version.
-  7. Run the game again.
-Wait for shaders to recompile.
+  5. Run the game again.
+Wait for shaders to recompile, as this will take notable time.
-  8. If error is not fixed, post your issue on github with a description on how to reproduse visual error
+  6. If error is not fixed, post your issue on github with a description on how to reproduse visual error.

 # Support developer